 Welcome!
-I am a sociologist, writer, and teacher, and an Assistant Professor of Religion and Society at the Boston University School of Theology.
+I am a sociologist, writer, and teacher, and Assistant Professor of Religion and Society at the Boston University School of Theology.

 My most recent book, "Joining the Choir: Religious Memberships and Social Trust among Transnational Ghanaians,” was published in March 2018 by Oxford University Press.
 The book uses in-person interviews and ethnographic research to show how Ghanaian migrants in America face challenges to building new relations of personal trust after migration, and seek out and find a basis of trust in religion.
 In turn, their religious-based trust networks shape how they revise their goals and negotiate their identities over time.